caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

 **calibrate**
 --------------------------------------------------

-  Calibration parameters
+  Calibration parameters.

   **enable**

     *bool*, *optional*, *default = True*

-    Execute this segment
+    Enable the 'calibrate' segment.

   **model**

     *list* *of str*, *optional*, *default = 1,2*

-    Model number to use [or combination e.g. '1+2' to use first and second models]
+    Model number to use, or a combination of models.
+E.g. '1+2' to use the first and second models for calibration.

   **output_data**

     *list* *of str*, *optional*, *default = CORR_DATA*

     Data to output after calibration.
-Options are 'CORR_DATA', 'CORR_RES' or 'CORRECTED_DATA' where CORR_DATA and CORRECTED_DATA are synonyms.
+Options are 'CORR_DATA', 'CORR_RES' or 'CORRECTED_DATA', where CORR_DATA and CORRECTED_DATA are synonyms.

   **gain_matrix_type**

     *list* *of str*, *optional*, *default = GainDiagPhase, GainDiag*

     Gain matrix type.
-GainDiagPhase = phase only calibration, GainDiagAmp = amplitude only, GainDiag = Amplitude + Phase, Gain2x2 = Amplitude + Phase taken non-diagonal terms into account, Fslope does delay selfcal, please set solution intervals at least twice as big as what you would for GainDiagPhase.
-Fslope does not work with MeqTrees.
+'GainDiagPhase' = phase-only calibration, 'GainDiagAmp' = amplitude only, 'GainDiag' = Amplitude + Phase, 'Gain2x2' = Amplitude + Phase taking non-diagonal terms into account, 'Fslope' = delay selfcal (for which solution intervals should be set to at least twice the values you would use for GainDiagPhase).
+Note that Fslope does not work with MeqTrees.

   **Gsols_timeslots**

     *list* *of int*, *optional*, *default = 1*

     G-Jones time solution interval.
-The parameter cal_timeslots_chunk above should a multiple of Gsols_time.
-0 means a single solution for the full time of the observations.
+The parameter cal_timeslots_chunk above should be a multiple of Gsols_time.
+0 entails using a single solution for the full time of the observations.

   **Gsols_channel**

     *list* *of int*, *optional*, *default = 0*

     G-Jones frequency solution interval.
 The parameter cal_channel_chunk above should a multiple of Gsols_channel.
-0 means a single solution for the full frequency range in a channel.
+0 entails using a single solution for the full bandwidth.

   **Bsols_timeslots**

     *list* *of int*, *optional*, *default = 0*

-    Bsols for individual calibration steps.
+    B-Jones solutions for individual calibration steps in time.

   **Bsols_channel**

     *list* *of int*, *optional*, *default = 2*

-    Bsols for individual calibration steps.
+    B-Jones solutions for individual calibration steps in frequency.

   **GAsols_timeslots**

     *list* *of int*, *optional*, *default = -1*

-    Time intervals for amplitude calibration in Cubical.
+    Time intervals for amplitude calibration in CubiCal.
 0 indicates average all. -1 defaults to Gsols_timeslots.
-If different from Gsols_timeslots a second matrix is used and applied.
+If different from Gsols_timeslots, a second matrix is used and applied.

   **GAsols_channel**

     *list* *of int*, *optional*, *default = -1*

-    Channel intervals for amplitude calibration in Cubical.
+    Channel intervals for amplitude calibration in CubiCal.
 0 indicates average all. -1 defaults to Gsols_channel.
-If different from Gsols_channels a second matrix is used and applied.
+If different from Gsols_channels, a second matrix is used and applied.